JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-01-06-chebyshev-polynomials.md

 ---
-Title: Chebyshev Polynomials
+Title: Chebyshev Polynomials: Part 1
 Date: 2025-01-06 07:00
 Category: Mathematics
-Tags: mathematics, python
+Tags: mathematics, polynomials
 Slug: 2025-01-06-chebyshev-polynomials
 Status: published
 ---

 Chebyshev polynomials are a sequence of orthogonal polynomials that play a central role in numerical analysis, approximation theory, and applied mathematics.
 They are named after the Russian mathematician Pafnuty Chebyshev and come in two primary types: Chebyshev polynomials of the first kind ($T_n(x)$) and Chebyshev polynomials of the second kind ($U_n(x)$).
+In this post we are going to focus on the Chebyshev polynomials of the first kind.

 # Chebyshev Polynomials of the First Kind